-The Stratix® FPGA and SoC family enables you to deliver high-performance, state-of-the-art products to market faster with lower risk and higher productivity.
+The Stratix® FPGA series enables you to deliver high-performance, state-of-the-art products to market faster with lower risk and higher productivity.
 Compare Stratix series devices with our online Product Selector.

-By combining high density, high performance and a rich feature set, Stratix series FPGAs (Table 1) allow you to integrate more functions and maximize system bandwidth.
+By combining high density, high performance, and a rich feature set, Stratix series FPGAs allow you to integrate more functions and maximize system bandwidth.
+See Table 1.

 Table 1.
 Stratix Series Introduction

-Both evolutionary and revolutionary features have been incorporated over the generations of Stratix families.
-Table 2 outlines the features across the Stratix series FPGA and SoC families.
+Both evolutionary and revolutionary features have been incorporated over the generations of Stratix FPGA families.
+Table 2 outlines the features that are common across two or more of the Stratix series FPGA families.

 Table 2.
 Stratix Series Common Features

-Stratix IV FPGAs provide the highest density, highest performance and lowest power of any 40 nm FPGA.
-With enhanced (E) and enhanced with transceivers (GX and GT) variants, Stratix IV FPGAs address many markets and applications, such as wireless and wireline communications, military and broadcast.
-This high-performance 40 nm FPGA family includes the best-in-class 11.3 Gbps transceivers.
+Stratix IV FPGAs provide the highest density, highest performance, and lowest power of any 40 nm FPGA.
+With enhanced (E) and enhanced with transceivers (GX and GT) variants, Stratix IV FPGAs address many markets and applications, such as wireless and wireline communications, military, and broadcast.
+This high-performance 40 nm FPGA family includes 11.3 Gbps transceivers.

 Stratix III FPGAs are the industry's lowest power high-performance 65 nm FPGAs.
-Logic rich (L) and enhanced for memory and DSP (E) variants allow you to balance your resource requirements to your design without having to design in a device any bigger than is absolutely necessary—saving board real estate, compilation time and money.
+Logic rich (L) and enhanced for memory and digital signal processing (E) variants allow you to balance your resource requirements to your design without having to design in a device any bigger than is absolutely necessary—saving board real estate, compilation time, and money.
 Stratix III FPGAs target high-end core system processing designs in many applications.

-Stratix FPGAs and the Stratix GX variants are the original members of the Altera® Stratix FPGA family.
-This high-performance FPGA family introduced DSP hard intellectual property (IP) blocks along with Altera's ubiquitous TriMatrix on-chip memory and flexible I/O structures.
+Stratix FPGAs and the Stratix GX variants are the original members of the Altera® Stratix FPGA series.
+This high-performance FPGA family introduced digital signal processing hard intellectual property (IP) blocks along with Altera's ubiquitous TriMatrix on-chip memory and flexible I/O structures.